guowilling/SRVideoPlayer/README.md

 > Add **pod 'SRVideoPlayer'** to the Podfile, then run **pod install** in the terminal.

 ### Manual
-> Drag the **SRVideoPlayer** folder to the project.(Note: if the project has already import Masonry, you should remove it which in the SRVideoPlayer folder)
+> Drag the **SRVideoPlayer** folder to the project.(Note: If the project has already import Masonry, you should remove it which in the SRVideoPlayer folder.)

 ## APIs